Leptospira interrogans: Dogs

-Leptospirosis in canines can be divided into the four categories of reproductive, icteric, hemorrhagic, and uremic.
-Reproductive leptospirosis results in the premature birth of offspring or abortion, and uremic leptospirosis is referred to as Stuttgart disease.
-L. interrogans triggers a highly inflammatory response in infected dogs.
-This inflammatory response results in the high expression of tumor necrosis factor alpha, referred to as TNF-α, in the uterine tissue of infected dogs.
-Interleukin-1β and interleukin-6 also exhibit increased levels of expression upon infection.
-Furthermore, L. interrogans is proven to result in the down-regulation of extracellular matrix (ECM) mRNA and proteins.
-These factors are likely correlated with the high susceptibility of canines to leptospirosis.
+Leptospirosis in dogs can present in reproductive, icteric, hemorrhagic, or uremic forms, with the latter often referred to as Stuttgart disease.
+Infection triggers a highly inflammatory response, including elevated expression of tumor necrosis factor alpha (TNF-α), interleukin-1β, and interleukin-6 in affected tissues.
+Furthermore, L. interrogans also down-regulates extracellular matrix (ECM) mRNA and proteins, which may correlate with the high susceptibility of canines to leptospirosis.